 ABOUT REEMERGE

-What is REMERGE?
+What is REEMERGE?

 REEMERGE makes no claim or guarantee that the completion of this program will automatically qualify participants for continued employment with their assigned employer.